 The premise sounded promising, if a little in poor taste: a game show involving Death Row inmates competing for stays of execution and prizes for their grieving relatives.
 The odds are stacked rather heavily against them (which means that they will almost certainly be killed ‘live’ on TV), yet “these people are already on Death Row,” the host reminds us.
 “Their lives are basically over.
 We give them a chance, a way to be somebody… a way to be entertaining before they go.”
 Read the rest of this entry »

 Posted on March 4th, 2014 at 9:21 pm.
 Updated on March 4th, 2014 at 9:21 pm.

 There’s something a little pathetic about two ageing action heroes reliving their glory days from the ’80s.
-Granted, neither Sylvester Stallone nor Arnold Schwarzenegger looks mid-sixties, and they make a far better fist of playing action heroes than the younger but tumescent Steven Seagal in Maximum Conviction (2012).
-It’s a worrying trend; I’m not looking forward to seeing Chuck Norris and Burt Reynolds wreak havoc in a palliative care prison.
+Granted, neither Sylvester Stallone nor Arnold Schwarzenegger looks mid-sixties, exactly, and they make a far better fist of playing action heroes than the younger but tumescent Steven Seagal in Maximum Conviction (2012).
+But it’s a worrying trend; I’m not looking forward to seeing Chuck Norris and Burt Reynolds wreak havoc in a palliative care prison.

 Posted on February 24th, 2014 at 9:26 pm.
-Updated on February 24th, 2014 at 9:50 pm.
+Updated on March 9th, 2014 at 1:13 pm.